ESPRI-Mod/nctime/docs/axis.rst

 Rewrite a wrong time axis
 *************************

-It displays the same information as above but also modify the input files if necessary.
-In such a case, the new checksum is computed automatically.
+It displays the same information as above but also modify the input files ONLY IF NECESSARY (i.e., depending on the check results):

 .. code-block:: bash